-Answer: Before the Scriptures were complete, God occasionally talked to individuals through dreams.
+We see several examples of God talking to individuals through dreams in the Bible.
 Some, like Jacob’s dream of the ladder reaching into heaven, were more or less literal.
 Others, like the young Joseph’s sheaves of wheat, required more interpretation.

 Joseph’s dreams of authority over his family (Genesis 37:5–11)

 Joseph was the son of Jacob and Jacob’s favorite wife, Rachel.
 He was his father’s favorite son, as well, and spoiled above his older brothers.
 Joseph had two dreams that served to solidify his brothers’ dislike of him.
 The first dream was that he and his brothers were binding sheaves of wheat in the field, but when his sheaf stood upright, his brothers’ sheaves bowed down to it.
 In another dream, the sun, moon, and eleven stars bowed down to Joseph.
 His brothers and father quickly interpreted the dreams to mean they would one day be under Joseph’s authority.
 His brothers became even more jealous of him, but his father, after initially rebuking Joseph, contemplated the possibility quietly.
 Years later, after Joseph’s brothers had sold him to slavers and Joseph had gone from slave to prisoner to Pharaoh’s second in command, the dreams came true.
 Joseph’s brothers and father were truly under Joseph’s authority as they came to him to buy grain during a horrible famine (Genesis 45).